-This policy covers one-off incidents if sufficiently serious and repeated inappropriate/unacceptable behaviour.
+This policy applies to all employees of the University of Suffolk who have completed their probationary period and relates to conduct in all work- and work-related settings.
+It covers one-off incidents if sufficiently serious and repeated inappropriate/unacceptable behaviour.

-Issues relating to conduct during an employee's probationary period will be managed in line with the Guidancefor Managing Probation.
+Issues relating to conduct during an employee's probationary period will be managed in line with the Guidance for Managing Probation.
 Issues relating to absence at work will be managed in line with the Absence Management Policy.
 Issues relating to performance will be managed in line with the Managing Capability Policy.

-3. Principles
+3. PRINCIPLES